xp44mm/Notebook/F#/Programming with Objects.md

 #### When will the runtime clean up for you?

-People often ask if the .net Common Language runtime automatically cleans up resources such as file handles the same way it cleans up memory. while when an object gets garbage collected, it may be finalized, if the object is well implemented, this results in it deallocating any unmanaged resources, closing any outstanding file connections, and releasing any operating system resources. although it’s appropriate to rely on finalization when prototyping, never rely on finalization in code where you’re hitting resource limits.
+People often ask if the .net Common Language runtime automatically cleans up resources such as file handles the same way it cleans up memory. while when an object gets garbage collected, it may be finalized, if the object is well implemented, this results in it deallocating any unmanaged resources, closing any outstanding file connections, and releasing any operating system resources. although it's appropriate to rely on finalization when prototyping, never rely on finalization in code where you're hitting resource limits.

-For example, let’s say you have a loop where you open files using `System.IO.File.OpenRead`. if you forget to close the file handles, you may quickly allocate thousands of them. if you’re lucky, the garbage collector may finalize these before you run out of OS resources, but if not, one of your `File.OpenRead` calls will fail with an exception, even if the file exists on disk.
+For example, let's say you have a loop where you open files using `System.IO.File.OpenRead`. if you forget to close the file handles, you may quickly allocate thousands of them. if you're lucky, the garbage collector may finalize these before you run out of OS resources, but if not, one of your `File.OpenRead` calls will fail with an exception, even if the file exists on disk.

-Also, be aware of the potential for memory stickiness. this occurs when the .net Common Language runtime is unable to garbage-collect memory even though objects have become unreachable. this happens especially when long-running computations and inactive callbacks hold on to object handles related to the earlier phases of execution of a program. memory stickiness can also lead to objects never being finalized, reinforcing that you shouldn’t rely on finalization to release nonmemory resources. memory profiling tools such as `CLRProfiler` are indispensable when you’re tracking down memory leaks in production code or long-running applications.
+Also, be aware of the potential for memory stickiness. this occurs when the .net Common Language runtime is unable to garbage-collect memory even though objects have become unreachable. this happens especially when long-running computations and inactive callbacks hold on to object handles related to the earlier phases of execution of a program. memory stickiness can also lead to objects never being finalized, reinforcing that you shouldn't rely on finalization to release nonmemory resources. memory profiling tools such as `CLRProfiler` are indispensable when you're tracking down memory leaks in production code or long-running applications.

 ---

 ### Managing Resources with More-Complex Lifetimes

-Sometimes, the lifetime of a resource isn’t simple in the sense that it doesn’t follow a stack discipline.
+Sometimes, the lifetime of a resource isn't simple in the sense that it doesn't follow a stack discipline.
 In these cases, you should almost always adopt one of two techniques:

 * Design objects that can own one or more resources and that are responsible for cleaning them up.
 Make sure that these objects implement `System.IDisposable`.

-* Use control constructs that help you capture the kind of computation you’re performing.
+* Use control constructs that help you capture the kind of computation you're performing.
 For example, when generating sequences of data (such as from a database connection), you should strongly consider using sequence expressions, as discussed in Chapter 3.
 These may have internal use bindings, and the resources are disposed of when each sequence iteration finishes.
 Likewise, when using asynchronous I/O, it may be helpful to write your computation as an asynchronous workflow.
 Chapter 11 and the following sections will provide examples.

 Consider implementing the `IDisposable` interface on objects and types in situations such as:

 * When you build an object that uses one or more `IDisposable` objects internally.

-* When you’re writing a wrapper for an operating system resource or some resource allocated and managed in a native (C or C++) DLL.
+* When you're writing a wrapper for an operating system resource or some resource allocated and managed in a native (C or C++) DLL.
 In this case, implement a finalizer by overriding the `Object.Finalize` method.

 * When you implement the `System.Collections.Generic.IEnumerable<'T>` (that is, sequence) interface on a collection.
-The `IEnumerable` interface isn’t `IDisposable`, but it must generate `System.Collection.Generic.IEnumerator<'T>` values, and this interface inherits from `IDisposable`.
+The `IEnumerable` interface isn't `IDisposable`, but it must generate `System.Collection.Generic.IEnumerator<'T>` values, and this interface inherits from `IDisposable`.
 For nearly all collection types, the disposal action returns without doing anything.

 The following sections give some examples of these.